alchemy-fullstack-js-summer-2018/classwork/week07_back-to-the-front-end/class21_backend-review_javascript_components/README.md

 There are three kinds of DOM changes:

-1. Changing the value of text nodes (often done via `.textContent` of wrapping element);
+1. Changing the value of text nodes (done via `.data` on a text node directly, often done via `.textContent` of wrapping element);
 1. Setting a property or calling a method on an element
     * `el.disabled = true`
     * `el.classList.add('showing');`